 Professional asbestos inspection

 A professional asbestos inspection is the most reliable way to identify asbestos in your property.
 A qualified asbestos inspector will conduct a thorough inspection of your property and take samples of any suspected asbestos-containing materials.
+This process is typically part of a domestic asbestos survey.
 The samples will then be sent to a laboratory for analysis.

 During the inspection, the inspector will look for any materials that may contain asbestos, such as: